bluetoother/ble-shepherd/README.md

 <a name="addService"></a>
 ### 3.2 How to add your own Services to central

-Use the `central.addLocalServ(servInfo, callback)` method to create a local service on the central and register it to the CC254X BNP.
+Use `central.addLocalServ(servInfo, callback)` method to create a local Service on the central and register it to CC254X BNP.

-* The following table shows the details of each property within the object `servInfo`.
+* The following table shows the details of each property within `servInfo` object.

     | Property  | Type   | Mandatory | Description                                          |
     |-----------|--------|-----------|------------------------------------------------------|